cornell-zhang/Polynormer/README.md

 # running all experiments with full batch training
 bash run.sh

-# running all experiments with mini-batch training (only required on ogbn-products and pokec)
+# running all experiments with mini-batch training (only required for ogbn-products and pokec)
 cd large_graph_exp
 bash products.sh
 bash pokec.sh